Ukraine minerals deal could help US reduce reliance on China amid trade tensions: Observers

 China controls about 70 per cent of the world’s critical rare earth minerals, which are used in everything from mobile phones to cars.

-As Ukraine scrambles for the United States’ support to fend off Russia on the battlefield, Kyiv officials signalled a major minerals agreement could be signed with Washington on Friday (Feb 28).
+As Ukraine scrambles for United States support to fend off Russia on the battlefield, Kyiv officials signalled a major minerals agreement could be signed with Washington on Friday (Feb 28).

 Observers said US President Donald Trump has been eyeing this deal as it could help the US to depend less on China, which controls about 70 per cent of the world’s critical rare earth minerals.